 Counting the costs of lost opportunity in Australian educationpdf 1 MB Citation »

-There are huge costs associated with educational disadvantage in Australia.
+There are huge costs associated with lost opportunity in Australia.
 This report finds one in eight Australians will never attain a Year 12 qualification, and some of these people make up the one in eight Australians who will be disengaged from the workforce for most of their lives.

 Early school leavers and disengaged young people